-The Manager has engaged Beutel, Goodman & Company Ltd. as sub-advisor to assist in investment management and trade execution for the Fund.
+The Manager has engaged Mackenzie Financial Corporation as sub-advisor to assist in investment management and trade execution for the Fund.
+This sub-advisor is a subsidiary of IGM Financial Inc. and, therefore, is considered an affiliate of the Manager and the Distributors.